The Golden Era

 The Golden Era was a 19th-century San Francisco newspaper.
-The publication featured the writing of f.e.g.
-Mark Twain, Bret Harte, Charles Warren Stoddard (writing at first as "Pip Pepperpod"), Fitz Hugh Ludlow, Adah Isaacs Menken, Ada Clare, Prentice Mulford, Dan De Quille, J. S. Hittell and some women such as Frances Fuller Victor.
+The publication featured the writing of Mark Twain, Bret Harte, Charles Warren Stoddard (writing at first as "Pip Pepperpod"), Fitz Hugh Ludlow, Adah Isaacs Menken, Ada Clare, Prentice Mulford, Dan De Quille, J. S. Hittell and some women such as Frances Fuller Victor.
 Stoddard recalled the newspaper as "the chief literary organ west of the Rocky Mountains".

 History

 The Golden Era began in 1852 as a weekly founded by Rollin M. Daggett and J. Macdonough Foard.
 In 1860 it was sold to James Brooks and Joseph E. Lawrence.
 In the spring of 1860, they hired Bret Harte as editor and he focused on making it a more literary publication.
 He had previously published his first poem in the Golden Era in 1857 and, in October of that same year, his first prose piece on "A Trip Up the Coast".
 Twain later recalled that, as an editor, Harte struck "a new and fresh and spirited note" which "rose above that orchestra's mumbling confusion and was recognizable as music".